imhsv/Beijing-Air-Pollution/README.md

 # Beijing-Air-Quality
 # Introduction
-"Forecasting a Breath of Fresh Air: Predicting PM2.5 Air Pollution in Beijing with Machine learning"
+"Forecasting a Breath of Fresh Air: Predicting PM2.5 Air Pollution in Beijing with Machine Learning"

 Our Mission:
 We're using cutting-edge Machine Learning and Deep Learning techniques to predict Beijing's air quality, specifically targeting PM2.5 pollution levels, one hour into the future.